GeRDI-Project/GerdiKubed_Operations/README.md

 ### network-interfaces

 Sets up systemd-networkd & systemd-resolved by *'hotswapping'* the default networking.service (/etc/interfaces).
 Configures nameservers and network interfaces' properties to correctly fall in line with expectations of subsequent roles.

+<a name="nfs-server"></a>

+### nfs-server

+Responsible for setting up a NFS server alongside the k8s cluster and adding all nodes from a the cluster to its' exports file.

 <a name="network-ovn"></a>